Updating from v1.X to v2.X#

 Dropping support of Python 2#

-Starting with version 2.0 MoviePy no longer supports Python 2, which makes sense since Python 2 reached its end of life over three years ago.
+Starting with version 2.0, MoviePy no longer supports Python 2, since Python 2 reached its end of life in 2020.
 Focusing on Python 3.7+ allows MoviePy to take advantage of the latest language features and improvements while maintaining code quality and security.

 Users are encouraged to upgrade to a supported version of Python to continue using MoviePy.